Why do you save and plant trees instead of doing something else?

 While we do not currently have any volunteer events on the calendar, we are planning a full schedule for 2020 and beyond.
 As a new company we are always looking to make a greater impact, so there's always room for new ideas and improvements.

 In some tree planting locations it is important to give locals the opportunity for employment that includes upper middle class livable wages and other benefits.
 Employing locals also allows us to plant more efficiently where travel and distance would otherwise become obstacles.

-The best way to help our mission is to spread the word and tell everyone that you can about 8 billion trees and our dream to plant 8,000,000,000 trees around the globe!
+The best way to help our mission is to spread the word and tell everyone that you can about 8 billion trees and our dream to plant and conserve 8,000,000,000 trees around the globe!

 We are also considering planning trips where supporters will have the opportunity to travel with our team to locations all around the world where trees are being planted.
 If this is something you think we should make happen, please contact us and let us know!